+Source: NPSAS:18-AC.
+The table numbers to retrieve results are sdqhus and fawidf.

-Notes: Postsecondary undergraduate students 23 or younger.
+Notes: Postsecondary undergraduate students age 23 or younger.
 Low income is defined as incomes less than 200 percent of the federal poverty level.
-The median cost of attendance left after all grants is not derived but are drawn from NPSAS variable NETCST3.
+The median cost of attendance left after all grants is not derived but is drawn from NPSAS variable NETCST3.
 This variable calculates the cost of attendance less all grants (TOTGRT).
-Students with foster care history are defined as those students who answered yes to the FAFSA question, ““At any time since you turned age 13, were both your parents deceased, were you in foster care or were you a dependent or ward of the court?”
+Students with foster care history are defined as those students who answered yes to the FAFSA question “At any time since you turned age 13, were both your parents deceased, were you in foster care, or were you a dependent or ward of the court?”

-Source: U.S. Department of Education, National Center for Education Statistics, National Postsecondary Student Aid Study-Administrative Collection: 2018, Undergraduates (NPSAS-AC).
-The table numbers to retrieve results are sdqhus and fawidf

 For no group does the amount of grants and EFC received cover the full cost of attendance for the median student.
 This gap leaves students with out-of-pocket costs they need to cover.
-To assist with paying for out-of-pocket costs for their education, students can rely on personal or family financial resources, take out loans, or use earnings from paid employment.
-For non-residential schools, students could also economize to lower living costs (e.g., sharing rooms).
-However, unlike other students, students with foster care history cannot typically reduce their costs by living with their parents.
-Furthermore, when considering personal or family financial resources, it is important to note that students with a foster care history have an income that is typically 16 percent of the federal poverty level (compared to their peers who have family incomes about 267 percent of the federal poverty level) (NPSAS-AC:18).
-This means that the net price of school after all grants amounts to more than 100% of their income (NPSAS-AC:18).
-Students could augment their income through employment, but as discussed above, working, and especially working full time, can be difficult to juggle with a school schedule.
+To assist with these costs, students can rely on personal or family financial resources, take out loans, or use earnings from paid employment.
+For nonresidential schools, students could also economize to lower their living costs (e.g., by sharing rooms).
+However, unlike other students, students with foster care history typically cannot reduce their costs by living with their parents.
+Furthermore, as to personal or family financial resources, students with a foster care history have an income that is typically 16 percent of the federal poverty level (compared with their peers who have family incomes at about 267 percent of the federal poverty level); this means that the net price of school after all grants amounts to more than 100 percent of their income.
+Students could augment their income through employment, but, as discussed above, working—and especially working full-time—can be difficult to juggle with a school schedule.

 Conclusion

 The majority of young people in foster care want to go to college (Courtney, Terao, and Bost 2004; McMillen et al. 2003; Unrau, Font, and Rawls 2012).
-But they are half as likely to do so compared to youth without foster care history (Courtney et al. 2007; Davis 2006; Hanson et al. 2022).
+But they are half as likely to do so compared with youth without foster care history (Courtney et al. 2007; Davis 2006; Hanson et al. 2022).
 Young people with foster care history commonly voice financial issues as a reason for not enrolling in or not completing their postsecondary education.
 Nearly half of students with foster care history who drop out do so because they cannot afford their education (Courtney et al. 2007; Courtney et al. 2011).
 Because the cost of postsecondary education is such a barrier to young people with foster care history, it is imperative that policymakers understand the amount and magnitude of unmet need experienced by these students.

 Postsecondary education is expensive.
-For all student groups, even after grants and Expected Family Contributions (EFC) are applied, there is a still a significant amount of the cost of attendance to cover.
+For all student groups, even after grants and Expected Family Contributions (EFCs) are applied, there is a still a significant amount of the cost of attendance to cover.
 Students with foster care history are choosing the least expensive options by mostly attending public two-year institutions and attending part-time.
-This stands even when compared to their peers with low incomes.
-Of students with foster care history, nearly half attend 2-year public schools, compared to less than a third of all other students and 36 percent of low-income students.
-While these schools are less expensive, 2-year public schools also have a much lower completion rate than 4-year schools.
-Furthermore, enrolling part-time means it will take them longer than other students to complete a program.
+This stands even when they are compared to their peers with low incomes: nearly half of students with foster care history attend two-year public schools, compared with fewer than one-third of all other students and 36 percent of low-income students.
+While these schools are less expensive, two-year public schools also have a much lower completion rate than four-year schools.
+Furthermore, enrolling part-time means it will take these students longer than others to complete a program.